 The Vocal Group Hall of Fame Foundation was founded in January 1997 to honor the Greatest Vocal Groups of The World in every genre of music.
 Vocal Group Hall of Fame Museum and to promote their musical legacy worldwide while paying tribute to them as international music treasures.

-The Indiana County Historical & Genealogical Society in western PA serves a largely rural area noted for its forest and mineral resources and its scenic beauty.
+The Historical & Genealogical Society of Indiana County in western PA serves a largely rural area noted for its forest, mineral resources, and scenic beauty.
+In 1938, it was founded as a private membership organization.